nsvasu/Getting-and-Cleaning-Data/README.md

 * Step 2: Put run_analysis.R into your working directory

+* Step 3: In RStudio set the working directory to your local working directory using setwd() method

 * step 3: In RStudio run the script using source("run_analysis.R")

 * There are 30 subjects and 6 activities, so there will be 180 rows in the final dataset